German economy minister pledges to restrict arms exports

 "If you make the wrong decision you very quickly find yourself doing business in death.
 I can't undo decisions of past years ... but I can say that for all decisions I'm responsible for Germany will show much more caution.
 Germany has to have restrictive controls over its arms exports."

-In the first four months of this year, Germany authorized arms exports worth 1.2 billion euros ($1.6 billion), a slight fall on the previous year, according to the Economy Ministry.
+In the first four months of this year, Germany authorised arms exports worth 1.2 billion euros (977 million pounds), a slight fall on the previous year, according to the Economy Ministry.

-The number of German arms exports for that period to non-EU or non-NATO countries rose by 130 million euros ($178 million) to 650 million euros.
+The number of German arms exports for that period to non-EU or non-NATO countries rose by 130 million euros to 650 million euros.

 Exports worth 97 million euros were sent to Brunei, 31 million euros to Saudi Arabia and 29 million euros to Algeria.